Hungrybox: Domination of Melee (2017–2020)

-In 2017, Hungrybox won multiple tournaments, including the Supermajor tournament The Big House 7, and four Super Major tournaments: Shine 2017, DreamHack Austin 2017, DreamHack Denver 2017, and Smash Summit 5; for the latter, he set a new record for most money won in a single Melee tournament, receiving $29,315.30 as prize money.
+In 2017, DeBiedma won multiple tournaments, including the Supermajor tournament The Big House 7, and four Super Major tournaments: Shine 2017, DreamHack Austin 2017, DreamHack Denver 2017, and Smash Summit 5; for the latter, he set a new record for most money won in a single Melee tournament, receiving $29,315.30 as prize money.

-In 2018, Hungrybox continued to consistently rank high on tournaments, winning a total of 18, including three Supermajors: Shine 2017, CEO 2018, and The Big House 8.
-At Evo 2018, Hungrybox lost to Armada in the Losers Semifinals and ranked 4th.
-Hungrybox would go on to score five consecutive tournaments wins at the end of the year, including the Singles tournament at Smash Summit 7 on November 15.
+In 2018, DeBiedma continued to consistently rank high on tournaments, winning a total of 18, including three Supermajors: Shine 2017, CEO 2018, and The Big House 8.
+At Evo 2018, DeBiedma lost to Armada in the losers semifinals and ranked 4th.
+DeBiedma would go on to score five consecutive tournaments wins at the end of the year, including the Singles tournament at Smash Summit 7 on November 15.

-In February 2019, Hungrybox won GENESIS 6, his first GENESIS win after participating in all five previous editions of the Singles Melee tournament.
-He went on to win more Super Majors, including Pound 2019, Low Tier City 7, CEO 2019, Shine 2019, and Mainstage.
+In February 2019, DeBiedma won GENESIS 6, his first GENESIS win after participating in all five previous editions of the Singles Melee tournament.
+He went on to win more Majors, including Pound 2019, Low Tier City 7, CEO 2019, Shine 2019, and Mainstage.

 Following the release of Super Smash Bros.
-Ultimate in December 2018, Hungrybox started entering Ultimate tournaments as part of events in which he was also competing as a Melee player; his Ultimate endeavors were less successful.
+Ultimate in December 2018, DeBiedma started entering Ultimate tournaments as part of events in which he was also competing as a Melee player; his Ultimate endeavors were less successful.
 In his first Ultimate tournament, the 385-entrant Ultimatum on December 29, he finished in 65th place.
-At GENESIS 6, the biggest Ultimate tournament at that point with 2105 entrants, Hungrybox placed 193rd in Singles, and 257th in Doubles with Kashan "Chillindude" Khan.
+At GENESIS 6, the biggest Ultimate tournament at that point with 2105 entrants, DeBiedma placed 193rd in Singles, and 257th in Doubles with Kashan "Chillindude" Khan.
 His best Ultimate ranking for 2019 was at Mango's Birthday Bash, where he finished in 7th place; in addition, he performed as a Melee player, finishing 2nd in both singles and Doubles tournaments (teaming up with Zain for the latter).

 COVID-19 and Ultimate (2020–2021)

-Hungrybox won GatorLAN Spring 2020, before finishing 2nd at GENESIS 7 after losing to Zain in the Singles Grand Finals, while teaming up with him to rank 5th in Doubles.
+DeBiedma won GatorLAN Spring 2020, before finishing 2nd at GENESIS 7 after losing to Zain in the Singles Grand Finals, while teaming up with him to rank 5th in Doubles.
 He went on to win Smash Summit 9 in February.
 At CEO Dreamland, he won both the Singles tournament, and the Doubles tournament with Kilmer "mayb" Varela.

 He won his first Ultimate tournament by finishing 1st in The Salad Online 13's Ultimate Singles bracket.